 Welcome to Hostmarks!
 Our goal is to help you find the best web hosting provider to suit your specific needs.
 We present user reviews from real customers, and loads of information about each host so you can make an informed decision.
-The hosting companies below are the top rated hosts, as voted by real customers and presented in order of aggregate ratings, so the top of the list has the highest overall rating.
+The hosting companies below are the best rated hosts, as voted by real customers and presented in order of aggregate ratings, so the top of the list has the highest overall rating.

 It is easy to be drawn to a hosting company because of promotional deals with good starting prices and packages of free advertising credits.
 There are however several factors to consider when you compare hosting providers…

 One of the biggest choices webmasters make is to run their site using Linux or Windows hosting.
 Although some people need Windows hosting for specific Windows-based applications, most people choose Linux.
-A good hosting company offers both choices.
+The best web hosting companies offer both choices.
 If you plan to use one of the popular open source content management systems like WordPress, Drupal, Joomla or Magento you are definitely better off with Linux.

 For most new sites, determining bandwidth needs may be tricky.
 It is always better to go with a larger option if the site is expected to grow fast.
 The best way to stay current with bandwidth needs is to choose an average package and monitor site stats for a few months.
 And sign up with a host who has an upgrade path should you need to do so.

 Every customer is allowed a certain amount of hard disk space.
 Some sites such as simple portfolios for business reference may not require much space.
 However, complex sites and e-commerce sites that are continually growing, adding pages and adding images need a much larger amount of disk space.
 Most sites need more storage space as time passes.